 Our student profile is typically mixed ability but with generally higher prior attainment on entry when compared to the national average; our curriculum is designed to meet the needs of all our students with an emphasis on providing the breadth and balance of subjects across all key stages to enable every student to develop their strengths and personal talents.

 The foundations of our curriculum are based around our core Christian values of Love, Justice and Peace and translated through the compulsory subjects of the National Curriculum.
-Distinctive elements of our curriculum include the study of Religious Education from Year 7 through to Year 11; another is the study of Citizenship, compulsory for all students at Key Stage 3 and an option subject at Key Stage 4.
+Distinctive elements of our curriculum include the study of Religious Education from Year 7 through to Year 11; another is the study of Citizenship, compulsory for all students at Key Stage 3 and an optional subject at Key Stage 4.
 Both subjects work alongside the other elements of the curriculum with the aim of developing spiritual individuals who are sensitive to the needs of others, embrace diversity and have a commitment to equality and inclusivity.

 Reading is an important element of the curriculum; we recognise the importance that vocabulary acquisition and comprehension plays in improving the chances of academic success.
-All students in Key Stage 3 spend one hour a fortnight reading in the library as part of their English curriculum.
+All students in Key Stage 3 spend one hour a fortnight in the library as part of their English curriculum.
 The first ten minutes of every lesson is also spent reading.
 One PD time (personal development time) per week is dedicated to reading through our school wide DEAR time (drop everything and read).